openenclave/openenclave/samples/attested_tls/AttestedTLSREADME.md

 The following four validation steps are performed inside the cert_verify_callback
   1. Validate certificate
-     - Verify the signature on the self-signed certificate to ascertain that the attestation report is genuine and unmodified.
+     - Verify the signature of the self-signed certificate to ascertain that the attestation report is genuine and unmodified.
   2. Validate the quote
      - Extract this quote extension from the certificate
      - Perform quote validation